GLOBAL MARKETS-World stocks tumble as Britain votes for EU exit

 By Herbert Lash and Edward Krudy

-NEW YORK, June 24 Global stock markets lost about $2 trillion in value on Friday after Britain voted to leave the European Union, while sterling suffered a record one-day plunge to a 31-year low and money poured into safe-haven gold and government bonds.
+NEW YORK, June 24 Global capital markets reeled on Friday after Britain voted to leave the European Union, with $2 trillion in value wiped from equity bourses worldwide, while money poured into safe-haven gold and government bonds.
+Sterling suffered a record plunge to a 31-year low.

 The blow to investor confidence and the uncertainty the vote has sparked could keep the Federal Reserve from raising interest rates as planned this year, and even spark a new round of emergency policy easing from major central banks.

 The traditional safe-harbor assets of top-rated government debt, the Japanese yen and gold all jumped.
-Spot gold rose over 4 percent and the yield on the benchmark 10-year U.S. Treasury note fell to a low of 1.406 percent, last seen in 2012, but climbed higher in afternoon trading.
+Spot gold rose nearly 5 percent and the yield on the benchmark 10-year U.S. Treasury note fell to lows last seen in 2012 at 1.5445 percent.

 Stocks tumbled in Europe.
-Frankfurt and Paris each fell 7 percent to 8 percent.
-Italian and Spanish markets posted their sharpest one-day drops ever, falling more than 12 percent led by a dive in European bank stocks.
-Italy's Unicredit fell 24 percent while Spain's Banco Santander fell 20 percent.
+Frankfurt and Paris each fell 6 percent to 8 percent.
+Italian and Spanish markets, and European bank stocks overall , were headed for their sharpest one-day drops ever.

 Still, Britain's big banks took a $100 billion battering, with Lloyds, Barclays and RBS plunging as much as 30 percent, although they cut those losses in half later in the day.

-Stocks on Wall Street traded down around 3 percent, with the Dow Jones industrial average dropping as much as 544 points.
+Stocks on Wall Street opened more than 2 percent lower, with the Dow Jones industrial average dropping as much as 538 points.

 The British pound dived by 18 U.S. cents at one point, easily the biggest fall in living memory, to its lowest since 1985.
 The euro slid 3 percent to $1.1050 as investors feared for its very future.